amanrai31/JavaScript/promises/READMEPromise.md

 Async/await with try-catch

-Parallel execution with Promise.all, Promise.race, Promise.allSettled
+Parallel execution with Promise.all, Promise.race, Promise.allSettled.

 -----